 AS VIRŠI-A and its subsidiaries form a group that trades in energy resources and maintains a network of convenience stores (hereinafter also referred to as "the Group").
-The Group is engaged in wholesale and retail sale of oil products and retail sale of car goods and groceries through the network of own filling stations.
+The Group sale of car goods and groceries through the network of own filling stations.
 The Group also provides electricity and natural gas trading to its customers.
 The registered and paid-in share capital of AS VIRŠI-A is EUR 7 557 210.50, and it is comprised of 15 114 421 shares.
 Nominal value per share is EUR 0.50.
-Effective from 11 November 2021, the shares of AS VIRŠI-A have been listed on the alternative market First North of Nasdaq Riga.
+Effective from 11 November 2021, the shares of AS VIRŠI-A have been listed on the alternative market First North of Nasdag Riga.